Piotr1215/kubernetes-ai-learning/README.md

    just flowise
    ```

-4. To test the server, you can use the provided Hurl file:
+4. To test the server, you can use the provided Hurl files in the `testing`
+directory:

    ```bash
    hurl --file req.hurl